 Going even deeper

 As you dive deep into individual tactics, that’s the time to really analyze what’s happening and search for tiny improvements you can make to hit your KPIs or at least move them in the right direction.

 By now, you have a clear idea of what ecommerce marketing KPIs are and why you should have them for your business.
 You’ll also know how to set them for your marketing plan and for each channel.

 After you set some ecommerce marketing KPIs, you should do two things.
 Firstly, get into the habit of recording daily, how you measure up against them.
 Simply mark them as pass or fail.
 Secondly, as you gather more data, you can improve your KPIs.

 When you’re comfortably hitting one or more of your KPIs, you can increase it!
 Growth is good, especially if you keep pushing yourself to achieve more!

 You can have all of the marketing tactics in the world.
-But without the right digital strategy, you won't get the results you deserve.
+But without the right ecommerce marketing strategy, you won't get the results you deserve.

-Let's build a digital marketing that matters!
+Let's build an digital strategy that matters!
 Let's chat